Lotus-Token-Network/TC/README.md

 The dev-team finished coding the aspects on the following areas:
 1. Token Creation
 2. Inclusion of three crowd sale periods
-3. Distribution of tokens for each contributed ether.
+3. Distribution of tokens for each contributed ether
+4. Routine to limit contribution based on total supply for each period
+5. Trigger to Start Crowd Sale periods

 ### 1. Token Creation